workbyAtlas/mokkalog/README.md

 Things you may want to cover:

-* I never really intended this to be for public viewing so please excuse my syntaxes and nonsensical commit messages
+* I have been using this project to self learn ruby on rails and was not my intention to make this project public, so please excuse my syntaxes and such. (one of the big reason why I decided to start a new project at molla.ai trying to get rid of all the techical debt I have acquired in this project)
 * The spirit of Mokkalog has moved on to [molla.ai](https://molla.ai) so check us out there!

 Skills I learned working on this project